Table of Contents

 You may want to add more spacers based upon how far apart the studs on your home are separated.
 The spacers allow the bolts of the holds to stick out without digging into the wall.

 4. Pick out your holds.
-REI has a wide range of holds to choose from including packaged deals to individual holds.
+Amazon actually has a lot of holds to choose from including packaged deals to individual holds.

 5. Attach holds to board in whatever combination you desire.